Our top sights, highlights and exclusive tips

 The hedonistic metropolis on the banks of the Río de la Plata, Buenos Aires is a place of sensual dance, legendary nightlife, and passionate soccer fans.
 Its European architecture and cafe culture have earned Argentina’s capital renown as the “Paris of South America”—but the glass skyscrapers of Puerto Madero and the markets of San Telmo make this port city something entirely singular.
-Sip mate in Plaza del Mayo like e a true Porteño, and don’t miss the sizzling asadas to get your fill of the traditional steak barbeque.
+Sip mate in Plaza de Mayo like a true Porteño, and don’t miss the sizzling asadas to get your fill of the traditional steak barbeque.

 Plaza de Mayo